sajid-mulytic/mulytic_homework/task_4/task-4.md

 ## Task - 3

-The directory task_3 contain the python script which will geenrate 20 fake students detail in every 10 minutes and insert into the **Elasticsearch**.
+The directory task_3 contain the python script which will geenrate 20 fake students detail in every 10 minutes and insert into the **Elasticsearch** with the index `students`.

 ### How to exucute?

-To exeucte
-1. Create a virtual environment and install the following packages
+*Create a virtual environment and install the following packages*

     faker
     elasticserach
     schedule

-2. Set the port and host of **elasticsearch** inside the script for successful connection with the elasticseach.
+*Set the port and host of **elasticsearch** inside the script for successful connection with the elasticseach.*

-3. Run the script with python environment
+*Run the script with python environment*

     python path/task-3.py